 RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

-a Fortune 500 company has just announced his imminent retirement, forcing the
+CEO of a Fortune 500 company has just announced his imminent retirement, forcing

-company's Board of Directors to scramble to find a replacement.
-However, in
+the company's Board of Directors to scramble to find a replacement.
+However,

-a dramatic break from tradition, the Board decided that instead of either enticing
+in a dramatic break from tradition, the Board decides that instead of either

 Now let's imagine that within a few weeks of this announcement three strong